CAR 2023 - Advancing Imaging Care Through Innovation

 - Discuss the differential diagnoses of common pathologies in a selection of multimodality, multidisciplinary cases.

-CanMEDS roles: Scholar, Health Advocate
+CanMEDS roles: Medical Expert, Scholar, Health Advocate

-- Ad opt an evidence-based approach to common radiologic findings to enable the formulation of an appropriate differential diagnosis.
+- Adopt an evidence-based approach to common radiologic findings to enable the formulation of an appropriate differential diagnosis.

-CanMEDS roles: Scholar
+CanMEDS roles: Medical Expert, Scholar

 CanMEDS roles: Medical Expert

 This event is an Accredited Group Learning Activity (Section 1) as defined by the Maintenance of Certification (MOC) Program of the Royal College of Physicians and Surgeons of Canada and approved by the Canadian Association of Radiologists.
-The CAR 2021 scientific program is approved for a maximum of 20.25 credits (Section 1).
+The CAR 2023 scientific program is approved for a maximum of 18.0 credits (Section 1).